-A recipe for Flädlesuppe (German Crepe Soup)!
-This Swabian clear soup is served simply with strips of crepes and a sprinkling of fresh chives or parsley.
+A recipe for Flädlesuppe (German Pancake Soup)!
+This Swabian clear soup is served simply with pancake strips and a sprinkling of fresh herbs.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.